sergei-mironov/cake3/README.md

      important is _files_ function which translates relative _filename_ into _"." </> path_to_subproject </> filename_.

-  3. Cake3 uses relative paths only for the final Makefile
+  3. Cake3 uses relative paths only for the final Makefile.

+  4. Cake3 uses it's own representation of files (File).
+Many filepath functions (takeDirectory, takeBaseName, dropExtensions, </>, etc) are defined for them.
+See System.FilePath.Wrapper.hs.
+FileLike typeclass makes it possible to use them with plain FilePath as well.